 Something beautiful happens when you partner with other companies that share your values and beliefs.
 Event Solutions’ dedication to sustainability and lowering event carbon footprint helped ensure even the smallest of details, not seen by the attendees eyes, continued to drive XOS Trucks’ agenda home at this activation event.
 We all share the same corporate responsibility to deliver quality products and services while at the lowest carbon footprint possible.

-This product launch activation event would require a venue that was large enough to hold two commercial fleet trucks, 400 plus guests, and some very large goals.
+This product launch and brand activation event would require a venue that was large enough to hold two commercial fleet trucks, 400 plus guests, and some very large goals.
 Raw and industrial, CRAFTED in San Pedro is just a short drive from the ACT Expo and has ample space indoors and out for parking.
 The 1940s warehouse features a neutral space with smooth concrete floors, exposed wooden beams on 21 foot ceilings, and raw, unfinished walls.
 The venue has two spaces separated by a sliding warehouse door, allowing the event a breakout space separate from the welcoming and network area.

 While the event would not be until Tuesday, staff arrived bright and early Sunday morning to salty air and a clean, empty space.
 They loaded in two of the primering trucks from XOS and began building the stage, roof supports, trussing and hundreds of seamless LED screen panels that would make up the back of the stage.
 The indoor rental display featured an arch display design, hugging the stage with its seamless stacking design.
 At just 71 mm thick, they packed a big punch for such a lightweight display.
 It would be a day of heavy lifting, working from 7am to 6pm to create an earthquake safe structure that would support the weight of the future generations hopes and dreams.